mborgerson/wiki-export/wiki/AV_Cables.md

 A signal value of 0 means connection to ground (Pins 7, 6, 5), whereas a value of 1 means an open-connection

+The region only identifies which territory the cable was originally available / intended for.
+The kernel still might support other video-standards (PAL / NTSC / SECAM) using the same cable.

 Related links
 -------------